The EU Artificial Intelligence Act: A tl;dr

 The EU AI Act creates new compliance requirements, but organizations with strong cloud security foundations are well-positioned to meet them.
 The Act's emphasis on risk management, data governance, and documentation aligns with practices that mature security teams already follow.

-Wiz AI-SPM brings these capabilities together for AI workloads specifically, giving you the visibility and controls to build and deploy AI with confidence.
+Wiz AI-APP brings these capabilities together for AI workloads specifically, giving you the visibility and controls to build and deploy AI with confidence.
 Get a demo to see how Wiz secures AI across your environment.